DIY Gel Pedicures at Home: An Expert's Step-By-Step Guide

 Removing a gel pedicure takes longer than removing a traditional pedicure, so make sure to set aside plenty of time for the process.
-This can be as simple as scheduling another appointment at your local salon, but it can also be done with relative ease at home, using a similar procedure.

 - Prepare the skin around your nails with cuticle oil, cuticle cream, vaseline, or a similar moisturizer.

 - Then, with a buffer, buff off the top coat of your pedicure.
 This will allow the acetone in the next step to adequately penetrate your gel polish.

 - Apply a 100% acetone soaked cotton ball or pad to each toe nail